yelshall/arbitrage_opportunites/README.md

 ---
 ## Note
 This code can be optimized a whole lot, there are a lot of unnecessary lines and loops that can be removed.
 Moreover, I still need to write error codes for when errors might occur.
 I would also like to add user input which is not an option with this code.
 Finally, the biggest issue is determining the path of the cycles.
 I have tried multiple ways but this is the only way I could find, I am sure there is a better way to find the path of the cycles.
 Also, I think that my implementation does not find all cycles in the graph, but only one which is an issue to be fixed.

+---
+### Edit
+* 11/3/2020: I just did some more testing and it does not seem to be calculating the cycles properly.
+This is because I calculated the profit from two different cycles and both times I got 0.982 profit.
+I don't know if this is something with the accuracy of floating point numbers or it is getting the wrong path for a negative weight cycle.